-EVALUATION OF THE SUPERINTENDENT OF SCHOOLS (Appraisal Instrument)
+EVALUATION OF THE SUPERINTENDENT OF SCHOOLS(Appraisal Instrument)

 INSTRUCTIONS: An attempt has been made to organize the Superintendent of Schools' responsibilities in seven categories.
 Each Board member is asked to rate the Superintendent of Schools on each of the items cited in each of the categories on a scale ranging from 1 to 9.
 The number 1 is the lowest possible score and connotates gross incompetence.
 The number 9 indicates excellent or highly commendable performance.
-Any score of 1, 2 or 3 will be regarded a indicators of unsatisfactory performance; of 4, 5 or 6 as satisfactory but not commendable; and 7, 8 or 9 as commendable.
+Any score of 1, 2 or 3 will be regarded as indicators of unsatisfactory performance; of 4, 5 or 6 as satisfactory but not commendable; and 7, 8 or 9 as commendable.
+In addition, a section is available for comments to be made any Board Member.

 RATING Α RELATIONSHIPS WITH THE BOARD 1.
 Keeps the Board informed on issues, needs, and operations of the school system.
 2. Offers professional advice to the Board on items requiring Board action, with appropriate recommendations based on thorough study and analysis.
 3. Interprets and executes the intent of Board policy.
 4. Seeks and accepts constructive criticism of his/her work.
 5. Supports Board policy and actions to the public and staff.
 6. Has a harmonious working relationship with the Board.
 7. Understands his/her role in administration of Board policy, makes recommendations for employment or promotion of personnel in writing and with supporting data and accepts responsibility for his/her recommendations.
 If the recommendation is not accepted by the Board, he/she willingly finds another person to recommend.
 8. Receives recommendations for personnel from Board members with an open mind but applies the same criteria for his/her selection for recommendation as he/she applies to applications from other sources.
 9. Accepts his/her responsibility for maintaining liaison between the Board and personnel, working toward a high degree of understanding and respect between the staff and the Board and the Board and the staff.
 10. Remains impartial toward the Board, treating all Board members alike.
 11. Refrains from criticism of individual or group members of the Board.
-12. Goes immediately and directly to the Board when he/she feels an honest objective difference of 2 opinion exists between him/her and any or all members of the Board, in an earnest effort to resolve such differences immediately.
-B COMMUNITY RELATIONSHIPS 14.
-Gains respect and support of the community on the conduct of the school operation.
-15. Solicits and gives attention to problems and opinions of all groups and individuals.
-16. Develops friendly and cooperative relationships with news media.
-17. Participates actively in community life and affairs.
-18. Achieves status as a community leader in public education.
-19. Works effectively with public and private agencies. С STAFF AND PERSONNEL RELATIONSHIPS 20.
-Develops and executes sound personnel procedures and practices.
-21. Develops good staff morale and loyalty to the organization.
-22. Treats all personnel fairly, without favoritism or discrimination, while insisting on performance of duties.
-23. Delegates authority to staff members.
+12. Goes immediately and directly to the Board when he/she feels an honest objective difference of opinion exists between him/her and any or all members of the Board, in an earnest effort to resolve such differences immediately.
+Comments: